diolemo/autodl-irssi-wiki/FAQ.md

 Preferably, this information should be provided using a pastebin site.

-### I'm getting this error: "Error downloading files.
-Make sure autodl-irssi is started and configured properly (eg. password, port number): Error getting files listing: Error: Could not connect: (111) Connection refused".
-How do I fix this?
+### How do I fix this error: ``Error downloading files.
+Make sure autodl-irssi is started and configured properly (eg. password, port number): Error getting files listing: Error: Could not connect: (111) Connection refused``

 This is an error that occurs in the ruTorrent plugin when it can't communicate with autodl-irssi.
 This could be for a number of reasons:

 * irssi may not be running